Desert Machine Knitters

 RC044 Take off on garter bar or waste yarn, and rehang doubling up stitches on every 2nd needle.
 (21 stitches remain).
 Knit 2 rows

 RC048 Take remaining stitches off on a double eyed needle, and pull up top and sew up seam with the tail.
-When you come the the rolled brim, sew the seam on the right side of the hat since this will roll up.
-The garter row keeps the roll to the same line consistently.
 Decorate with buttons, pompoms etc.

 Do remember to keep the inside of the hat free of any bumps etc, since this will irritate the sensitive scalp.